 Since 1981, Adrian Segar has designed, convened, and facilitated hundreds of conferences in North America and Europe.
 He has been creating participant-led and participation-rich events, commonly known as unconferences, since 1992.
 Adrian’s first book Conferences That Work: Creating Events That People Love, published in November 2009, has been described as “THE how-to manual” on creating events that truly engage and capitalize on attendees’ collective wisdom and experience.
-His latest book, Get On Your Feet: Creating Meetings That Deliver Learning, Connection, Engagement, And Action—described by Paul Salinger, VP of Marketing, Oracle, as a book that “should be OPEN on every meeting planner’s and event marketer’s desk, and used every day”—is a compendium of participation techniques that meeting planners and presenters can use to significantly improve any meeting session,
+His latest book, The Power of Participation: Creating Conferences That Deliver Learning, Connection, Engagement, and Action—described by Paul Salinger, VP of Marketing, Oracle, as a book that “should be OPEN on every meeting planner’s and event marketer’s desk, and used every day”—is a compendium of participation techniques that meeting planners and presenters can use to significantly improve any meeting session.

 He has been named as one of the most innovative event professionals by BizBash Magazine, one of MeetingNet’s Eleven Most Influential Online Personalities in Meetings and Travel, and has been quoted on the front page of the Wall Street Journal.
-He ran the weekly #eventprofs Twitter chat during 2012-3, and is the community manager of the Google Plus #eventprofs community. where he hosts the weekly #Eventprofs Happy Hour Hangout.
+He organized and moderated the 2011-2103 weekly #eventprofs Twitter chats, and is the community manager of the Google Plus #eventprofs community. where he hosts the weekly #Eventprofs Happy Hour Hangout.

 In 1973, Adrian earned a Physics B.A. as Postmaster at Merton College, Oxford.
 At the age of 25, he was awarded a Ph.D. in elementary particle physics from University College, London.
 37 years later, the experiment he worked on was awarded the 2009 European Physics Prize.
 From 1978-1983 Adrian owned and managed Solar Alternative, a solar energy manufacturing company.
 He also taught college level computer science at Marlboro College for ten years, and was an independent information technology consultant between 1983-2007.

 Adrian lives in Marlboro, Vermont, is the founder and president of two non-profits and served on numerous non-profit boards for over thirty years, and loves to sing and dance.